cityStoryline/Storyline/Readme.txt

-#TODO LIST This week
+TODO LIST This week

-- Format Style on about.html and index.html
+1. Format Style on about.html and index.html
-* Larger font in about.html
+  - Larger font in about.html
-* Increase margin-top and margin-right of navbar
+  - Increase margin-top and margin-right of navbar

-- Working on “Map of the city” (hover)
+2. Working on “Map of the city” (hover)

+3. Keep working on about.html

-- Writing comments on existed code
+4. Writing comments on existed code